Story of Ted Weisgal and Leisure Learning Unlimited

 SUCCESS CREATES A RIFT WITH MY BOSS

-When Donna asked me to teach, I needed a place to hold my classes.
+When Deborah asked me to teach, I needed a place to hold my classes.

 So I asked Mr. Stevens if I could rent a room.
 He didn't even give